 Attachment A – Proposed 2014-2015 BCP Conditions for PacifiCorp

 (1) Ten-Year Potential/Biennial Conservation Target − Approval and Conditions.
-PacifiCorp’s 2014-2023 ten-year achievable electric conservation potential of 391,777 megawatt-hours and PacifiCorp’s 2014-2015 biennial conservation target of 74,703 megawatt-hours, identified in PacifiCorp’s “Ten-Year Conservation Potential and 2014-2015 Biennial Conservation Target for its Washington Service Area” (“BCP” or “Plan”) filed on November 1, 2013, are approved with conditions pursuant to RCW 19.285.040(1)(e) and WAC 480-109-010(4)(c).
+PacifiCorp’s 2014-2023 ten-year achievable electric conservation potential of 391,777 megawatt-hours and PacifiCorp’s 2014-2015 biennial conservation target of 74,703 megawatt-hours, identified in PacifiCorp’s “Ten-Year Conservation Potential and 2014-2015 Biennial Conservation Target for its Washington Service Area” (“BCP” or “Plan”) filed on November 1, 2013, are approved with conditions pursuant to RCW 19.285.040(1)(e) and WAC 480-109-120(1)(iii).
 This approval is subject to the Conditions described in Paragraphs (2) through (11) below.

 (2) Company Retains Responsibility.
 Nothing within this Order relieves PacifiCorp of the sole responsibility for complying with RCW 19.285, which requires PacifiCorp to use methodologies consistent with those used by the Pacific Northwest Electric Power and Conservation Planning Council (“Council”).
 Specifically, the Conditions regarding the need for a high degree of transparency, and communication and consultation with external stakeholders, diminish neither PacifiCorp’s operational authority, nor its ultimate responsibility for meeting the biennial conservation target approved herein.